Find Schools

 $21,110 Avg Student Debt

 By the time they get their degree, students from this school have racked up an average of $21,110 in student loans.
-Those who take out this much in loans have to make a monthly payment of about $222 if they are on a 10-year repayment plan.
-During the early years of their career, UGA graduates make an average of $46,768 annually.
+If you borrow this amount, expect your monthly student loan payment to be around $222, assuming you are on a 10-year repayment plan.
+Once they receive their degree, UGA graduates enter the workforce, making an average salary of $46,768 during the early year of their career.

 #4